We regularly hear many questions about the difference between quartz vs granite kitchen countertops, such as:

 Granite is natural stone.
 It’s composed of three different minerals (quartz, feldspar, and mica) and is cut from rock quarries in giant slabs.
 Because it’s natural, granite comes in a wide range of colours and patterns.
 No two granite countertops will be the same due to the natural variations in the stone.

 Quartz is engineered stone.
 Ground quartz is combined with resins and polymers that form near-indestructible bonds.
 Because it is engineered, the appearance can be controlled somewhat.
-The colours and patterns can be customized to a certain extent.
+The colours and patterns can be customized to a certain extent and you can expect consistency in appearance.

 Granite is a durable stone, used in buildings and memorials for centuries.
-You’ll need to use a cutting board on your granite kitchen countertops – but that’s to protect your knives, not the stone!
-Because granite is one of the hardest materials in the world, cutting directly on it will dull your knives extremely quickly.
-It is possible for granite to chip or crack, however, if something heavy is dropped on it.
-Avoid dropping heavy pots or pans on your granite surface.
+You’ll need to use a cutting board on your granite kitchen countertops – but that’s to protect your knives.
+Because granite is one of the hardest materials in the world, cutting directly on it will dull your knives quickly.
+The polished granite surface can become dull and scuffed without protection, too.

 Quartz is harder than granite.
-In fact, quartz is as scratch resistant as a countertop can be – but that doesn’t mean it can take prolonged jabbing with a knife or sharp tool.
-A cutting board is always a good idea, not only to eliminate any danger from knives but also to keep a sanitary surface where you prepare food.
+In fact, quartz is as scratch resistant as a countertop can be – but that doesn’t mean it can take prolonged abuse from knives or other kitchen tools.
+A cutting board is always necessary, not only to eliminate any danger from knives but also to keep your finish looking shiny.
+Scratches will dull the appearance.